Peter2-71828/CV/README.md

 <h1> Peter Dean </h1>

 <h2> Profile </h2>
-  I am a driven developer passionate to expand my knowledge and explore the tech industry.
-I have always been motivated by a desire to understand the world and to build thinks that make a difference.
-Having been exposed to programming building a 3D printer and through my studies in aerospace engineering I knew I had to take the plunge into the world of software.
+  I am a driven developer keen to expand my knowledge and explore the tech industry.
+I have always been motivated by a desire to understand the world and to build things that make a difference.
+Having been exposed to programming through building a 3D printer and then my studies in aerospace engineering I knew I had to take the plunge into the world of software.
 I attended Makers academy and have never looked back. <p>

   As well as studying engineering I am a diving instructor.
 Diving developed my eye for detail, encouraged lateral thinking and engendered a love of teaching and knowledge sharing.